Universality in minor-closed graph classes: Introduction

 \begin{thm} If a (countable) graph $U$ contains every planar graph, then \begin{enumerate}[(a)] \item the infinite complete graph $K_{\aleph_0}$ is a minor of $U$, and \item $U$ contains a subdivision of $K_t$ for every $t\in\NN$. \end{enumerate} \end{thm}

-If a graph $U$ contains every planar graph, then \cref{InfinteCliqueMinor} says it is impossible for $U$ to exclude a fixed minor or subdivision.
+If a graph $U$ contains every planar graph, then \cref{InfiniteCliqueMinor} says it is impossible for $U$ to exclude a fixed minor or subdivision.
 However, it is desirable that $U$ satisfies many of the key properties of planar graphs.
-We contend that these properties include the following: \begin{enumerate}[(K1)] \item Every finite subgraph of $U$ has bounded minimum degree. \item Every finite $n$-vertex subgraph of $U$ has a balanced separator of order $O(\sqrt{n})$. \item $U$ has bounded $r$-colouring numbers. \item $U$ contains no subdivision of $K_{\aleph_0}$. \end{enumerate}
+We contend that these properties include the following: